ratsakatika/camera-traps/README.md

 ### Quick Start (Advanced Users)

-Follow these steps to get started.
-If any steps don't make sense, follow the more detailed instructions below.
+Get started by following the 10 steps below.
+If anything doesn't make sense, follow the more detailed [Example Tutorial](#example-tutorial).

 1. Clone the repository
 2. Download the [detection and classification models](#-models).